Get travel and medical insurance

 - Don't carry your passport unless absolutely necessary and leave a copy of your passport (and travel and insurance documents) with family or friends at home.

-- There have also been reports of foreign tourists being charged extortionate prices for drinks or having fraudulent transactions debited against credit/debit cards in bars and nightclubs.
-We recommend you check the price of drinks before ordering and whether there is a ‘cover’ charge made for entry.
+- We recommend you check the price of drinks before ordering and whether there is a 'cover' charge made for entry to bars, restaurants and other establishments.
 You should be vigilant when using your credit/debit card.

 If you want to drive:

-- Bring your international driving license and make sure you have adequate and appropriate insurance
+- Bring your driving license and make sure you have adequate and appropriate insurance

-- Motorists drive on the right-hand side of the road
+- Drive on the right-hand side of the road

 - Winter tyres are a legal requirement in Lithuania between 10 November and 1 April